 Economic vs. non-economic damages explained

 You're sitting across from your attorney.
 They're explaining what your case might be worth, and somewhere in that conversation comes a split: economic damages and non-economic damages.
-One sounds clin
+One sounds clinical and straightforward.
+The other sounds like a guess.

 That question is the heart of why the damages system works the way it does.
 The legal system has figured out how to value your medical bills and lost paychecks with relative precision.
 But pain, suffering, and lost joy don't come with receipts.
 Understanding the difference between these two categories of damages is essential to understanding what your case is actually worth and why settlement negotiations often center on the non-economic side of things.